AurimasNav/k8s-at-home/README.md

     ```
     - open browser and navigate to http://localhost:8080
     - login with `admin` and password obtained earlier

+### Update argo-cd password

+- verify that external-secrets is up and running

+- encrypt your password with bcrypt (use sdk of your preferred language or do it [online](https://bcrypt.online/))

+- add generated bcrypt hash to doppler secrets
+  - `ARGOCD_ADMIN_PASSWORD`: `<your bcrypt hash>`

 ## Alternative UI for qBittorrent | [Mobile friendly iQbit](https://github.com/ntoporcov/iQbit)